 Read the Guidelines and Application form completely before answering questions.
 Follow directions carefully.
-Keep in mind the goals of the Union County Local Arts Grant Program, Areas of Special Interest and Evaluation Criteria (see the attached Criteria sheet which is used by panelists).
+Keep in mind the goals of the Union County Local Arts Grant Program, Areas of Special Interest and Evaluation Criteria (see the Criteria sheet, which is used by panelists).

 - Be specific, detailed and concise in your Program Narrative answers.
-Do not assume the reviewers are familiar with your organization. - Past recipients who plan to present the same project must explain why this project should be funded again. - Reference your support material in your narrative.
-This will allow you to call the panel's attention to important details of your program or organization and keep within the 5 page limit.
-The Timeline can be support material and not part of the narrative. - The Financial Narrative gives you the opportunity to describe the major line items listed on the budget pages.
-Be sure your expenses are based on research; do not guess. - Proof Reading by others is strongly recommended.
+Do not assume the reviewers are familiar with your organization. - Past recipients planning to present the same project must explain why it should be funded again. - Reference your support material in your narrative.
+This allows you to call the panel's attention to important details of your program or organization, and stay within the 5-page limit.
+The Timeline can be support material, separate from the narrative. - The Financial Narrative gives you the opportunity to describe the major line items listed on the budget pages.
+Be sure your expenses are based on research; do not guess. - Proofreading by others is strongly recommended.
 If possible, two people should read your proposal.
-One member of the organization will be able to check for information and typing errors; an outsider's review may reveal omissions in the Narrative resulting from your own familiarity with the process. - Accessibility The Americans with Disabilities Act (ADA), Section 504, signed into Federal law in 1990, requires that all public programs and services be made accessible to all people, regardless of an individual's physical or developmental challenges.
-It is applicable to all providers of public programs, whether you own the site, rent it or use donated space.
-Increasing physical accessibility, providing assistive services (such as large type, hearing devices, sign language interpreters) and sensitizing your members can facilitate full participation in your project by people with disabilities.
-Costs of assistive services may be funded through the grant.
+One member of the organization will be able to check for information and typing errors; an outsider's review may reveal omissions resulting from your own familiarity with the process. (cont'd >)